bparanj/crystal/programming/iac/docs/experiments/domain-ip-mapping.md

 2. **Service Integration**: Many online services (like email marketing tools, customer support platforms, etc.) ask you to point a subdomain of your website to their systems using a CNAME record.
 This allows you to use a branded subdomain with an external service.

-3. **Load Balancing and Redundancy**: CNAME records can be used to abstract the actual hostname of a service behind a more generic subdomain, making it easier to switch between servers or services without needing DNS changes for each client.
+3. **Load Balancing and Redundancy**: CNAME records can be used to abstract the  hostname of a service behind a more generic subdomain, making it easier to switch between servers or services without needing DNS changes for each client.

 ### When Not to Use a CNAME Record